Join us for our social evenings!

 Evening presentations begin at 7:00 pm and last an hour.
-Here is last year’s (2012) schedule of events .
-2013 coming in late April.
+The final program of evening activities will be announced by late June.

 Description : Immerse yourself in nature’s masterpiece where the mountains truly meet the sea.
-You will be led thorough the boreal forest to witness a breathtaking sunset over the Atlantic Ocean 400 metres below.
-Don’t forget your camera : bald eagles, moose, and whales often make an appearance.
+You will be led through the boreal forest to witness a breathtaking sunset over the Atlantic Ocean 400 metres below.
+Don’t forget your camera: bald eagles, moose and whales often make an appearance.

 Other Activities to do in the area:

 1) Whale watching in Ingonish, Neil’s Harbour, Bay St. Lawrence, Pleasant Bay and Cheticamp.
 The Whale Interpretative Centre in Pleasant Bay is open 9-5 each day.

 2) Visit Museums – North Highlands Community Museum, Cape North, St. Paul’s Lighthouse Museum, Dingwall, and Les Trois Pignons in Cheticamp,

 3) Golf – Highlands Links in Ingonish Beach or Le Portage in Cheticamp

 4) Enjoy the beaches at Ingonish Beach, Black Brook, North Bay, Neil’s Harbour, Cabot Landing Beach, Pleasant Bay & Cheticamp.